kilpkonn/msc-thesis/main.typ

 Important thing to note here is that the LSP client starts the LSP server the first time it requires data from it.
 After that the server runs as daemon process usually until the editor is closed or until the LSP client commands it to shut down.
 As it doesn't get restarted very often it can keep the state in memory which allows responding to client events faster.
-It is quite common that the server does semantic analysis fully only once and later only runs the analysis again for files that have changed. #todo("incremental updating")
+It is quite common that the server does semantic analysis fully only once and later only runs the analysis again for files that have changed.
-Cacheing the state and only partially invalidating the state is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompltion nor for other operations LSP servers provide.
+Cacheing the state and incrementally updating it is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompltion nor for other operations LSP servers provide.
+In @editing-support-for-languages-lsp they describe that caching the abstract syntax tree is the most common performance optimization strategy for LSP servers.

 == Machine learning based autocompletions? (week 4)
 In this chapther we will take a look at machine learning based autocompletion tools.